PascalPoeck/CR-10-conversion-to-SwitchWire/README.md

 # CR-10-conversion-to-SwitchWire

 You will find here all the files needed to upgrade your Creality CR-10/CR-10S to a Voron Switchwire.
 This is an on-going project, far from being finished so be patient ;)
+There is 2 folder inside the Skirt, one containing all non modified files (original Trident Skirt) and another one containing the files I modified in Fusion 360 to fit the CR-10 frame.

 PascalP